Bat Bugs vs. Bed Bugs

 Spraying Turf

 Bat bugs are fairly difficult to treat and control when bats are present.
-In order to get rid of bat bugs, you need to determine where bats are roosting in your home.
+To get rid of bat bugs, you must determine where bats roost in your home.
 Otherwise, bat bugs will continue to thrive and potentially feed on you until its life cycle is complete.

 Left with no other food sources, bat bugs can increase their feeding activity on homeowners.
-Although bat bugs feed on people, they will not be able to reproduce on this food source eventually causing them to die out.
+Although bat bugs feed on people, they will not be able to reproduce in this food source, eventually causing them to die out.

 Key Takeaways